Endometriosis and Nutrition: What You Need to Know

 Enjoy more fatty fish (salmon, trout, herring, mackerel, sardines), ground flax, avocado, olive oil, nuts and seeds.

-3. Add the antioxidants
+3. Add the antioxidants for pelvic health

 These antioxidants are found in fruits and vegetables like citrus fruits, broccoli, kiwi, bok choy, bell peppers and more.
 Other foods include salmon, almonds, sunflower seeds and oils.

-4. Support your gut microbiome
+4. Support your gut microbiome for endometriosis

 Fibre, as discussed above, is one the best ways to support your gut.
 Since they’re indigestible, many fibres can act as a prebiotic, essentially feeding the beneficial microbes in your digestive tract.